Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

     H 0.0 0.0 0.0
     H 0.0 0.0 0.9
     *

+Run this job in your local directory using the following command.

+`/home/fslcollab286/orca_6_1_1/orca h2.inp > h2.out &`

 When running the job for the first time, it takes some time to download the UMA model.
 This only happens during the initial run; subsequent jobs will load the already downloaded model.